NAACP Mobile Education Forum

 Sunday matinee at 5 Rivers

 Every Sunday throughout the day, take a step inside 5 Rivers Tensaw Theater and catch a free film.
-This week’s movie is “Box Trolls.”
-For more information call 251-625-0814.
+This week’s movie is “The Emperor’s New Groove,” a locally produced documentary about threats facing the unique and diverse Mobile-Tensaw River Delta.
+For more information, call 251-625-0814.

-Come enjoy complimentary mimosas as artists work at the Cathedral Square Gallery, 612 Dauphin St. Works by more than 60 area artists also will be on display.
-For more information call 251-694-0278.
+Come enjoy complimentary mimosas as artists work at the Cathedral Square Gallery, 612 Dauphin St., Mobile.
+Works by more than 60 area artists also will be on display.
+For more information, call 251-694-0278.

 Top Cats Toastmasters